 Parent PLUS loans will also be limited to a lifetime limit of $65,000 per dependent student.
 These limits are tied to the student and are not changed if both parents wish to borrow on the student’s behalf (i.e., if both parents wish to take out Parent PLUS Loans – the annual and lifetime limit still applies for each student).

 Beginning July 1, 2026, Graduate PLUS Loans will be discontinued for new borrowers.
-This means that students who do not have a federal direct loan disbursed prior to July 1, 2026, will not be eligible to apply for a Graduate PLUS loan.
+This means that students in a new program of study as of Fall 2026 or who do not have a federal direct loan disbursed toward a current program of study prior to July 1, 2026 will not be eligible to apply for a Graduate PLUS loan.

 Beginning July 1, 2026, the following borrowing limits will be enacted on federal direct student loans for new federal student loan borrowers as well as for students beginning a new program of study.
 The aggregate loan limits are program specific and include a $257,500 lifetime (i.e., all degrees/programs) borrowing limit.